 - Behavior, breathing, heart rate, and even appearance can all change when your cat is in pain.

-- Always call your vet if you suspect your cat is in pain.
+- Always call your veterinarian if you suspect your cat is in pain.

-- Never give your cat medication unless instructed to do so by your vet.
+- Never give your cat medication unless instructed to do so by your veterinarian.

 - Kidney or bladder stones

 - Urethral obstruction

 - Ear infections: These can be very painful for cats, especially if the infection has been going on for a long time and/or it involves the middle or inner ear